 Use of add-on seat belt tightening products is NOT recommended by car makers and most car seat makers.
 Using them may void your warranty on your car or car seat.
-Tighten belts by following the car and car seat instructions.
+Tighten belts only in the way described in the car and car seat instructions.